Sunset over the remote outpost of Innamincka

 The champagne flowed when tour guests scaled the Big Red sand ridge to celebrate the sunset, an eerie silence and the good life, exclusively away from invasive crowds.

-Only in the remote village of Tibooburra do faithful dogs wait patiently on the pub window sill, late at night, for their masters to drink their last drop and it’s considered un-Australian to pass by the local pub, the social heart of town, without popping in.
+Only in the remote village of Tibooburra do faithful dogs wait patiently on the pub window sill, late at night, for their masters to drink their last drop.
+Here, it’s considered un-Australian to pass by the local pub, the social heart of town, without popping in.

-We will return to the Corner Country Outback Tour again in 2019 on April 28 and May 19, with more discoveries certain.
+We will return to the Corner Country Outback Tour again for more adventure and discoveries.0